 Background Check

 A criminal background check (CBC) is not part of the application, interview, or admission decision-making process.
 However, it is mandatory during the onboarding process.
 All admitted students must undergo a CBC that includes federal, state, and local records spanning at least the past five years.
-Matriculation into the program is contingent upon successfully reviewing and accepting the applicant’s CBC report.
+Matriculation into the program is contingent upon the successful review and acceptance of the applicant’s CBC report.

 A felony conviction may affect your ability to sit for the certification exam or obtain a state license.
-If you have concerns about how a past conviction might impact your eligibility to become a licensed occupational therapist, we recommend requesting a review before applying to Duke OTD or any other graduate OT program.
+Suppose you have concerns about how a past conviction might impact your eligibility to become a licensed occupational therapist.
+In that case, we recommend requesting a review before applying to Duke OTD or any other graduate OT program.
 You can visit the National Board for Certification in Occupational Therapy website to request a review of your eligibility.
 Early Determination Review.